Everything you do as provider org walks a fine line between privacy and efficiency. And nowhere is the balancing act more difficult than with faxing.

 - Highly adjustable Archive settings

-Your roadmap to the Private Fax Cloud
+Which departments use the Private Fax Cloud solution?

 Regardless of the virtual server host, your full implementation will take one week or less, inclusive of end-to-end privacy protocols and most third-party integrations.
 Even in the case of highly complex inbound fax workflows, the implementation period rarely exceeds one month.